Skip to main content

 Staffing requirements are as follows:

-• A total of 14 weekends in the Discharge Pharmacy, generally every other weekend in July and then every 4th weekend per year.
+• A total of 14 weekends in the Discharge Pharmacy, generally every other weekend in July and/or August and then one out of every four weekends per year.

 • 1 major holiday (2 shifts) on Thanksgiving or Christmas/Winter University recognized holiday days in the pharmacy.
 One of the 14 weekends above will be scheduled to be associated with the major holiday staffed.